 • Roundtables are intimate conversations between colleagues centered on a single topic, question, or idea.

-• Roundtables can have anywhere from 3-6 speakers, each presenting a specific take on an issue.
+• Roundtables can have 3-6 speakers, each presenting a specific take on an issue.

-• Roundtable participants should collectively speak for no more than 60 minutes to ensure that audience members have 15 minutes to respond and discuss.
+• Roundtable participants should speak collectively for no more than 60 minutes to ensure audience members have 15 minutes to respond and discuss.

 Presentation Of, or Live Creation Of, Visual Art